WashUMockTrial/wumt/_members/nathalie-hart.md

 role: Member
 joinYear: '2018'
 graduationYear: '2022'
-majors: Psychology and Political Science
+majors: Political Science and Psychology
-photo: /img/uploads/8a53e850dc1847ddbd3b12b502eed5c7.jpeg
+photo: /img/uploads/wumt nathalie.jpeg
-hometown: 'Boston, Massachusetts'
+hometown: 'Newton, Massachusetts'
 biography: >-
-  Nathalie loved doing mock trial in high school and knew she wanted to continue doing it in college.
-At mock tournaments, you can find her playing under-qualified expert witnesses, forgetting how to timekeep, and eating excessive amounts of peanut M&Ms. Outside of mock, she enjoys tutoring (the best) kids through Each One Teach One, eating stir fry at the Village, and listening to 538 podcasts on Spotify.
+  After joining her high school's team on a whim and loving it, Nathalie knew that she wanted to continue mock trial in college.
+She feels lucky to have found such a wonderful home with WUMT.
+At tournaments, you can find her playing under-qualified expert witnesses, forgetting how to timekeep, and complaining about traveling to Iowa for the fifteenth time this year.
+Outside of mock, she enjoys crocheting, working in her psychology lab, and dreaming about working for 538.
 ---